IEEE Geoscience and Remote Sensing Society

 The terms of office of the members of the AdCom shall be three years with at least three members being elected each year.
 A member who fails to participate in at least one duly announced AdCom meeting in any calendar year shall, at the discretion of the President, be removed from the AdCom.

-The Executive Committee (ExCom) consists of the following AdCom members: the President, the Executive Vice President, Past Presidents during their term as Members at Large, the Secretary, the Chief Financial Officer, the Vice President of Professional Activities, the Vice President of Publications, the Vice President of Meetings and Symposia, the Vice President of Technical Activities, and the Vice President of Information Resources.
+The Executive Committee consists of the following AdCom members: the President, the Executive Vice-President, Past-Presidents during their term as Members at Large, the Secretary, the Chief Financial Officer, the Vice-President of Professional Activities, the Vice-President of Publications, the Vice-President of Meetings and Symposia, the Vice-President of Technical Activities, and the Vice President of Information Resources.

-VI.5.
-President’s and Executive Vice President’s Powers and Duties
+5. President’s and Executive Vice-President’s Powers and Duties

-The Secretary shall be responsible for sending out notices according to plans delineated by the AdCom or laid down in the Society Bylaws.
-The Secretary shall record the minutes of all meetings of the AdCom, Executive Committee (ExCom), and general meetings of the Society, and shall make such reports activities as may be required by the AdCom, Technical Activities Board, or the IEEE Bylaws.
+The Secretary shall be responsible for sending out notices according to plans delineated by the AdCom or laid down in the Society Bylaws; the Secretary shall record the minutes of all meetings of the AdCom, Executive Committee (ExCom), and general meetings of the Society, and shall make such reports of activities as may be required by the AdCom, Technical Activities Board, or the IEEE Bylaws.

 The Chief Financial Officer shall be responsible for maintaining the society’s finances, and for providing regular reports to the AdCom on the financial status of the society.
 The Chief Financial Officer shall prepare draft budgets for review and approval by the President and the AdCom.
 These budgets shall be submitted prior to TAB’s approval of budgets and page rates.
 The Chief Financial Officer shall also provide regular reports on the investments by the Society and its reserves.

-Neither the Geoscience and Remote Sensing Society (GRSS), nor any officer or representative thereof, shall have any authority to contract debts for, pledge the credit of, or in any way bind the IEEE except within prior approved budgets.
+Neither the Geoscience and Remote Sensing Society, nor any officer or representative thereof, shall have any authority to contract debts for, pledge the credit of, or in any way bind the IEEE except within prior approved budgets.

 Monies held by or for the Society legally belong to the IEEE, and such monies shall not be expended for purposes known to be inimical to the interests of the IEEE.